jcu-eresearch/matrix-helpers/docs/site-setup.md

    * `JCU Web Framework Resources` > `Designs` > `Test
      Environment` > `Test Environment - Defaults`

+1. **Remove the default workflow:** because we're not using JCU's workflow, we need to remove it or it'll cause problems later when users try and publish content.
+This step may or may not be required, depending on where you are creating your new site as matrix causes workflow to inherit.  right-click on your site and choose `workflow`. check the box next to `delete?` for `australia workflow` and click `commit`.  this will change the site.  if you need to do this later, ensure you cascade this change to all children (this is the default).

 1. **Grant permissions to other users:** if you know the identities of users or groups that should have edit access to this site, set them now via right-clicking on your site and choosing `Permissions`.
 You